2019 Program in Latin American Studies certificate students, and faculty.

 Course of Study

-Interdisciplinary by nature, and undertaken in concert with the fulfillment of departmental major requirements, the certificate program seeks to inspire knowledge of and experience in Latin America and the non-English speaking Caribbean.
+Interdisciplinary by nature, and undertaken in concert with the fulfillment of departmental major requirements, the certificate program seeks to foster knowledge of and experience in Latin America and the non-English speaking Caribbean.

-PLAS supports enrollment in the Princeton in Cuba spring term program held in Havana, and sponsors the Princeton in Argentina and Princeton in Brazil summer programs.
+PLAS sponsors the Princeton in Argentina and Princeton in Brazil summer programs.
 Funds are available to support student travel to Latin America for research purposes.
 Freshmen and sophomores are eligible for exploratory research grants and juniors can apply for senior thesis research funding.
 Seniors are encouraged to apply to Princeton in Latin America (PiLA) for postgraduate opportunities.

 You may elect to focus on Latin America as a whole, or narrow your lens to study Brazil.
 Please refer to the Undergraduate Announcement for complete requirements.